d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 \rgs
 \rgs

-3. In the Payday Loans study in the textbook and presented as an example in the reading guide for section 5.3.4,
+3. In the Payday Loans study section 14.3 of the textbook,

 \rgi a.
 What was the p-value of the test?
 \rgs